manuel-192/m-repo-info/README.md

 sudo pacman -Syyu
 ```
 This command should show also the new package database files (that you added) including the corresponding \<database\>.sig file.
+<br><br>
+In case of any error, please check that you have copied the repo definitions exactly as they are above.
+And check that the imported gpg key was correct.
+<br><br>
+And don't forget to enjoy!